ZakArmstrong99/Amazon_Product_Review_ETL/README.md

 About 57% of the reviews are unpaid five star reviews and .09% reviews are paid five star reviews.

 ## Summary:
+When looking at the data, there isn't much of a bias for paid reviews.
+The paid five star reviews take up less than 0.1% of all reviews, which means they aren't impacting much.
+In comparison to the unpaid five star reviews the paid reviews have little to no influence.